 When you want to compost outdoors, you can build relatively inexpensive compost bins using wood pallets.
 These large wooden rectangles are easy to find at local stores, warehouses and any business that receives shipments by truck.

 Repurposed wooden pallets reduce waste and save money.
 All you need is a little elbow grease, a few tools, and some inexpensive supplies.
-When your composter is finished, you can start a productive composting program.
-Adding composting worms makes the composting process go faster.
+When your composter is finished, you can begin a productive composting program.
+Composting worms speed up the composting process.
 Soon, you will have free compost to help your garden and lawn grow.